webprogramming260/startup-example/README.md

 - **login** - When you press enter or the login button it takes you to the voting page.
 - **database** - Displayed the voting counts.
 Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
 - **WebSocket** - I used the setInterval function to periodically increase a random vote count.
 This will be replaced with WebSocket messages later.
-- **application logic** - The highlight and ranking number changes based up the users selections.
+- **application logic** - The highlight and ranking number change based up the user's selections.

 ## Service deliverable